camptocamp/sale-promotion/sale_loyalty_criteria_order_based/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds an option to configure your coupon conditions based on the Sales Order values.
+This module adds an option to configure your **Loyalty Program** and add additional constraints based on **Sales Order** values.

-Example: "If Sales Team is 'Europe' apply the following discount'
+Example: "If Sales Team is 'Europe' grant one point for the program"

 **Table of contents**